-&lt;sup>140 541 F.2d 1, 13 (D.C.
+148 541 F.2d 1, 13 (D.C.
 Cir.
 1975).

-&lt;sup>141 Proposed Endangerment and Cause or Contribute Findings for Greenhouse Gases Under Section 202(a) of the Clean Air Act.
-74 Fed.
+149 Proposed Endangerment and Cause or Contribute Findings for Greenhouse Gases Under Section 202(a) of the Clean Air Act, 74 Fed.
 Reg.
 18886-01 (2009).

-&lt;sup>142 Coal. for Responsible Regulation, Inc. v.
+150 Coal. for Responsible Regulation, Inc. v.
 E.P.A., 684 F.3d 102, 121-22 (D.C.
 Cir.
 2012), aff'd in part, rev'd in part sub nom.
 Util.
 Air Regulatory Grp. v.
 E.P.A., 134 S. Ct.
 2427, (2014), and amended sub nom.
 Coal. for Responsible Regulation, Inc. v.
 Envtl.
 Prot.
 Agency, 606 F. App'x 6 (D.C.
 Cir.
 2015).

-does suggest that 7% should be a "default position" that reflects regulations that primarily displace capital investments; however, the Circular explains that "[w]hen regulation primarily and directly affects private consumption . . . a lower discount rate is appropriate."
+private consumption . . . a lower discount rate is appropriate."
 The 7% discount rate is based on a private sector rate of return on capital, but private market participants typically have short time horizons.
 By contrast, climate change concerns the public well-being broadly.
 Rather than evaluating an optimal outcome from the narrow perspective of investors alone, economic theory requires analysts to make the optimal choices based on societal preferences and social discount rates.
-Moreover, because climate change is expected to largely affect large-scale consumption, as opposed to capital investment, 149 a 7% rate is inappropriate.
+Moreover, because climate change is expected to largely affect large-scale consumption, as opposed to capital investment, 157 a 7% rate is inappropriate.

 In 2013, OMB called for public comments on the social cost of greenhouse gases.
-In its 2015 Response to Comment document, OMB (together with the other agencies from the IWG) explained that the consumption rate of interest is the correct concept to use . . . as the impacts of climate change are measured in consumption-equivalent units in the three IAMs used to estimate the SCC.
+In its 2015 Response to Comment document, 158 OMB (together with the other agencies from the IWG) explained that the consumption rate of interest is the correct concept to use . . . as the impacts of climate change are measured in consumption-equivalent units in the three IAMs used to estimate the SCC.
 This is consistent with OMB guidance in Circular A-4, which states that when a regulation is expected to primarily affect private consumption-for instance, via higher prices for goods and services-it is appropriate to use the consumption rate of interest to reflect how private individuals trade-off current and future consumption.
+159

 The Council of Economic Advisers similarly interprets Circular A-4 as requiring agencies to choose the appropriate discount rate based on the nature of the regulation: "[I]n Circular A-4 by the Office of Management and Budget (OMB) the appropriate discount rate to use in evaluating the net costs or benefits of a regulation depends on whether the regulation primarily and directly affects private consumption or private capital."
 The NAS also explained that a consumption rate of interest is the appropriate basis for a discount rate for climate effects.
-The re is also strong consensus through the
+There is also strong consensus through the economic literature that a capital discount rate like 7% is inappropriate for climate change.
+Finally,